papiodesu/leptos_book/src/islands.md

 This means you can run server-only code directly in the body of a component, and pass it directly into the children.
 Certain tasks that take a complex blend of server functions and Suspense in fully-hydrated apps can be done inline in islands.

 > \* This “unless you use it in an island” is important.
-It is _not_ the case that "#[component]」 components only run on the server.
-Rather, they are “shared components” that are only compiled into the WASM binary if they’re used in the body of an 「#[island]".
+It is _not_ the case that "#[component]" components only run on the server.
+Rather, they are “shared components” that are only compiled into the WASM binary if they’re used in the body of an "#[island]".
 But if you don’t use them in an island, they won’t run in the browser.

 We’re going to rely on a third fact in the rest of this demo: